software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 }
 ```

-This corresponds to the following JSON format for the request body:
+This corresponds to the following JSON format for the _request body_:

 ```json
 { "username": "kalle", "password": "supersecret9000" }
 ```

 Similarly, we can use DTOs to control the attributes in the response body (as in the previous example).
 For example, _we don't want to send the user's password hash in the response_.
-We can control the attributes using a `PublicUserDto` class:
+We can control the desired attributes using a `PublicUserDto` class:

 ```java
 public class PublicUserDto {